navid0308/A1Evo_MJ_Custom/README.md

 ## Changelogs
 ### Update PureEQ v2.9.7 changelog -
-After the recent changes to use FDW and DBF, an unwanted side effect is custom has become more sensitive to infrasonic noise.
+After the recent changes to use FDW and DBF for roll-off determination, an unwanted side effect is custom has become more sensitive to infrasonic noise.
 This change focuses on addressing that.
 * Rework roll-off detection logic to search from high frequencies and go down to low frequencies, looking for an output gap of an octave
   * This should deal with the cases where the response rolls off early but then picks back up due to infrasonic noise
 * Allow more delay headroom when aligning subwoofers